 Current Members

-Dr Stephen Butler - Lecturer in Synthetic Supramolecular Chemistry
+Dr Stephen Butler - Reader in Synthetic Supramolecular Chemistry

 Stephen completed his undergraduate degree in Chemistry at Warwick University in 2004.
 After a brief period working in polymer chemistry with Prof. David Haddleton, he migrated to Sydney and studied a PhD with Prof. Katrina Jolliffe.
 Here he developed a keen interest in supramolecular chemistry and molecular recognition; his PhD focused on the synthesis of cyclic peptides for sensing biologically important anions.
 Following the award of his PhD in 2010, he undertook postdoctoral work at Sydney with Prof. Richard Payne, developing synthetic sulfopeptides to study chemokine-receptor interactions.
 He then returned to the UK to work with Prof. David Parker FRS at Durham University, creating highly emissive lanthanide complexes for use as optical probes in cellular imaging.
 In 2013 he was awarded a Ramsay Memorial Fellowship to develop fluorescent molecular probes for the detection of adenosine triphosphate (ATP).
 Stephen was appointed as Lecturer in Synthetic Supramolecular Chemistry at Loughborough University in June 2015.